camino de ronda

 A Very Special Hiking Partner

 Oh yes – and here’s the best part – I’ve invited my father to join me on this hike.
 It’s been 3 ½ years since my father and I had an adventure together, so it was time that I invited him again.
-We hiked in China on the Great Wall, completed the Annapurna Circuit and its 18,000-foot pass, went to Antarctica, and now we tackle Costa Brava Coastal Path.
+We hiked in China on the Great Wall, completed the Annapurna Circuit and its 18,000-foot pass, went to Antarctica, and now we tackle the Costa Brava Coastal Path.
 My father turns 80 years old in July, so this may be the last big, strenuous adventure we are able to take together.
 And truth be told – I’m pretty anxiety-ridden already about this one.
-We’ll be hiking from 4 to 10 miles a day along the coast up and down for 2 weeks.
+We’ll be hiking from 4 to 10 miles a day along the coast up and down for two weeks.
 I’m not sure how either one of us will do.
-But my father walks 6 miles for 4 days a week at his home in South Dakota, so he’s probably in better shape than me!
+But my father walks 6 miles for four days a week at his home in South Dakota, so he’s probably in better shape than me!

 Follow Us Along the Coastal Path